ryanmcnally93/relieve/readme.md

 | Showcase images from classes   | 1        | 1
 | Show them positive feedback from other users   | 4        | 1

-As mentioned before, the stories page isn't neccessary just yet as we don't have previous users feedback to use yet.
+As mentioned before, the stories page isn't necessary just yet as we don't have previous users feedback to use yet.
 So that and images from classes aren't necessary yet.

 ## Features